Last Updated on 28 November 2025 by Cycloscope

 Road conditions at Sani Top – Lesotho side

-Despite Google Maps reporting the Thaba-Tseka/Mokothlong road in yellow and the road to Sani Pass in thin white, the first one is actually a dismayed dirt road, while you’ll have smooth tar from Mokothlong to the Lesotho border at the top of Sani Pass.
+Despite Google Maps showing the Thaba-Tseka/Mokothlong road in yellow and the road to Sani Pass in thin white, the former is actually a dusty dirt road.
+At the same time, you’ll have smooth tar from Mokothlong to the Lesotho border at the top of Sani Pass.

-The tar continues until the Lesotho border, where it ends abruptly at the top of Sani Pass, from here the real adventure begins.
+The tar continues to the Lesotho border, where it abruptly ends at the top of Sani Pass; from here, the real adventure begins.

 Sani Pass – the no man’s land between the borders

-At the Lesotho border, the proper Sani Pass road begins (or ends, a matter of perspective).
+At the Lesotho border, the proper Sani Pass road begins (or ends, depending on your perspective).
 The highest point at 2876 meters, where the tar ends, offers a stunning view over the whole pass road.
-In the morning is easy to be presented with an oniric sea of clouds, peaks peeking like islands in a white sea.
+In the morning, it’s easy to be presented with an oniric sea of clouds, with peaks peeking like islands in a white sea.

 Sani Pass is honestly the most beautiful pass we rode in Lesotho, and we have ridden a few.
-It’s not the most scenic road, it’s a hard challenge here, but definitely wins the competition with other mountain passes.
+It’s not the most scenic road, but it’s a complex challenge here, and it definitely wins the competition with other mountain passes.

 The road begins with a series of tight switchbacks, fifteen to be precise, that will bring you down to 2600 meters, about 250 meters in 1km, with slopes between 15 and 20%.
-This part is full of big boulders and loose rocks, almost impossible to ride when fully loaded, we were very glad to have our new Catalyst Pedals.
-It requires extreme caution even on a 4×4 or motorbike, either going uphill or downhill.
+This section is full of big boulders and loose rocks, making it almost impossible to ride when fully loaded.
+We were thrilled to have our new Catalyst Pedals.
+It requires extreme caution, even on a 4×4 or motorbike, whether going uphill or downhill.

-After the switchbacks, the slopes become slightly milder (10 to 15%) reaching the side of the Mkhomazane River, a stream joined by many waterfalls forming ponds that you might have to wade.
-This no-mans-land area is indeed called the Mkhomaze Wilderness Area and is indeed pretty wild, crossing the high and rough peaks of the Drakensberg range.
+After the switchbacks, the slopes become slightly milder (10 to 15%), reaching the side of the Mkhomazane River, a stream joined by many waterfalls, forming ponds that you might have to wade.
+This no-man’s-land area is called the Mkhomaze Wilderness Area and is pretty wild, crossing the high, rough peaks of the Drakensberg range.

 This whole section has a total elevation gain of about 900 meters in about 8km.